-With 14,000-foot peaks, a rolling and colorful river valley, mining history, twisting and ancient bristlecone pine and abundant wildlife the real South Park in Colorado's Park County is one of the state's most beautiful designated heritage areas and is home to the towns of Fairplay and Alma.
+With 14,000-foot peaks, a rolling and colorful river valley, mining history, twisting and ancient bristlecone pine and abundant wildlife the real South Park in Colorado's Park County is one of the state's most beautiful designated heritage areas and is home to the towns of Fairplay, Alma and Como.

 One of our favorite Centennial State drives sweeps drivers from atop Kenosha Pass and swoops them down into the South Park valley, where they find a delightful contrast of green ranchland, oxbowed creeks and soaring, snowcapped mountain summits.

 The term South Park was first used in the 1840s by hunters and trappers who traversed the Rocky Mountains.
 Ten years later, word spread across America of three successful gold strikes in Colorado (Check out Colorado Ghost Towns for other Gold Rush-era relics).
 Fortune seekers flocked to the area and gold camps sprang up overnight.
 From 1860-1863, Park County boasted $1.5 million in gold extraction.
 By the 1880s the area was known for its mineral springs, hunting, fishing and wildflower meadows.

 In the days of the early pioneers, hopeful gold prospectors fanned out across the area.
 The town of Fair Play was established in 1859 at the junction of Beaver Creek and the South Platte River, and served as a supply center for nearby mining camps.